abhaygill209/OpenPUF/docs/Readme.md

 - A medical implant certified in 2025 may not receive a firmware update for its entire service life
 - Smart grid controllers operate for decades with no practical path to key rotation

 If these devices are not shipped with post-quantum cryptography, they will be cryptographically broken before they are decommissioned.

-### Engineers face three concrete pain points
+### Challenges in Deploying ML-DSA and ML-KEM on Constrained Devices

 **1. Compute overhead** — ML-DSA-44 signing takes ~60 ms on a Cortex-M4 at 168 MHz, compared to 9.4 ms for ECDSA.
 Without acceleration, PQC is too slow for latency-critical applications like V2X safety messaging.

 **2. Size explosion** — ML-DSA-44 signatures are 2,420 bytes versus 64 bytes for ECDSA P-256 — a **38× increase**.
 This creates severe bandwidth problems on LoRa, NB-IoT, and constrained V2X channels, and causes certificate chain bloat in TLS.

-**3. Memory pressure** — FALCON (FN-DSA) requires 117–157 KB of stack, exceeding the total RAM of many Cortex-M4 targets.
-Even ML-KEM requires careful SRAM management on constrained microcontrollers.
+**3. Memory pressure** — ML-KEM requires careful SRAM management on constrained microcontrollers.

 ### The open-source gap

 No production-ready, open-source PQC hardware core exists for ASIC fabrication.
-The entire open-source PQC hardware ecosystem consists of **academic FPGA prototypes** — none have been taped out on silicon.
+The entire open-source PQC hardware ecosystem focuces more on **academic FPGA prototypes** — complete industry ready prototypes targeting IoT devices are still missing.
 This project fills that gap.

 ---

 ## 3. Market Opportunity

-The PQC hardware market is nascent, explosive, and driven by non-negotiable regulatory deadlines.
+The PQC hardware market is still emerging but rapidly accelerating, with governments worldwide placing strong emphasis on the development and deployment of quantum-resistant systems.

 ### Market Sizing